xi/apca-introduction/README.md

 ## Migrating from WCAG&nbsp;2.x

 - WCAG&nbsp;2.x produces a ratio between 1:1 and 21:1.
 APCA produces a value roughly between -108 to 0 for light text (on a dark background), and 0 to 106 for dark text.
 - Unlike WCAG&nbsp;2.x, APCA reports different values when you switch text color and background color.
 - The result of APCA is negative for light text on dark background.
 You will usually work with the absolute value though.
 - WCAG 2.x defined three thresholds: 3:1, 4.5:1, and 7:1.
-These _roughly_
-  correspond to 45, 60, and 75 in APCA.
+These *roughly* correspond to 45, 60, and 75 in APCA.
 - Compared to WCAG&nbsp;2.x, APCA reports drastically lower contrast for darker colors.
 It also reports slightly higher contrast for lighter colors.
 - Unlike WCAG&nbsp;2.x, APCA divides needed contrast into use case categories.
     - In some use cases, such as for columns of body text, APCA is stricter
     - APCA is more flexible though, by handling for "derated" use cases.
+For instance, non-content text like a copyright bug are permitted lower contrast (prevents distraction).

 Also see [APCA In A Nutshell](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell).